ZZHow1024/MagicSEGY/README.md

-# MagicSEGY
+# ZSEGY
-MagicSEGY.Developing with Java.
+ZSEGY.Developing with Java.